hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 In this blog post, I focus solely on _when parts of a picture look distorted:_ when do things "look right" or "look wrong."
 This post is not about whether they're accurate to life, and not about optical distortion.

-If you look back at the photograph above, you might notice that things look reasonable around the center of the photo (marked with a magenta cross), and distorted in the corners.
+If you look back at the photograph above, you might notice that things look reasonable around the center of the photo, and distorted in the corners.
 Based on this intuition, I claim that:

 _if objects look like they_ could _appear at the center of a linear perspective picture (which a normal-angle focal length), then they don't look distorted.
 Otherwise, they look distorted._